 This recipe is sized to fit my wooden box molds which are non-standard and homemade – the inner dimensions of the molds are: 16 inches by 11.5 inches by 2 inches.
 Here’s a great site that will tell you how to calculate how big a batch of soap you should make for the size mold you have.
 Remember you can easily adjust amounts using a lye calculator.

 *This recipe contains palm oil.
 I’m aware of the controversy surrounding palm oil and in the past only bought certified organic, sustainably farmed from Mountain Rose Herbs.
-Now though, I am palm-free.
-You can find a variation of this recipe, without palm oil, HERE.
+Now though, I’m palm-free.
+You can find a variation of cucumber soap, without palm oil, HERE.

 (This article & site contains affiliate links to Mountain Rose Herbs, Bramble Berry and Amazon.
 If you click on one and make a purchase, I earn a small commission for sending a customer their way.
 This costs you nothing extra, but helps support this website and lets me keep doing what I do.
 Thank you!) :)